Skip to main content

 §Decimal backend

-The public API, serde representation (amounts encoded as strings, currencies as ISO codes), and DataFrame integration remain stable across backends.
+The public API, serde representation (amounts encoded as strings, currencies as ISO codes, and Money carrying its captured minor_units), and DataFrame integration remain stable across backends.
 The primary trade-offs are performance (the bigdecimal backend may allocate more often) and precision (see MAX_DECIMAL_PRECISION).
-Minor-unit scaling always uses 64-bit integers and therefore remains capped at 18 decimal places so that 10^scale fits inside an i128 when performing conversions.
+Minor-unit scaling always uses 64-bit integers (10_i64.pow(scale)) and is therefore capped at 18 decimal places — see MAX_MINOR_UNIT_DECIMALS.
+Beyond that, the cap-line shift would push 10^scale outside i64.
+The minor-unit integer itself is widened to i128 before/after scaling, while each backend still enforces its own decimal representation limits.

 §Quickstart